IKASATU>SOUL

 A good building is a terribly difficult thing to plan.
 So many buildings have already been created, it seems an impossible feat to design something that is original, but doesn't look like an obscure paperweight or perfume bottle.

 I love cathedrals, and castles especially.
 The complex interweaving of space leaves me awe-struck.
-Russia, was a mine of stunning churches (to call them something so pedestrian feels vulgar).
-I enjoy a fascination with a good buttressed dome, or gothic archway, and video game "dungeons" give me goosepimples.
+Russia was a mine of stunning cathedrals.
+I enjoy a fascination with a good buttressed dome, or gothic archway.
 I am constantly struck by the human feats of engineering, when it comes to shelter.

 Link: